 Research shows that “beating the market” is not really possible for most people.
 According to many experts, you’re better off buying and holding a low-cost fund that indexes the market rather than trying to beat the market by trading shares in individual companies.

 Moreover, even if you want to pursue active rather than passive investing, IPOs may not be your best bet.
 Some people argue that we’re currently experiencing an IPO bubble.
 If this is true, it would mean that company valuations at the time of IPO are inflated.
 That would mean that those who buy shares at the time of an IPO are less likely to see a return on their investment.

 If you follow a value investing philosophy, you’ll look for shares that are inexpensive relative to the true value of the company.
 But before an IPO, founders try to drum up interest in the IPO and drive up their IPO valuation.
 As a result, share prices at the time of an IPO can be artificially high.
 That leaves IPO investors in a vulnerable position.
 Their shares might lose value soon after the time of the IPO.

-So should you invest in an IPO?
-The answer will depend in part on your general investment philosophy.
-If you’re content to stick with low-cost index funds, you’ll probably be fine passing on the IPO hype.
-If you pride yourself on finding the best company shares to buy, you might be drawn to the potential gains of IPO investing.
-These days, however, it’s harder to use IPO investing to find under-the-radar deals that will offer big long-term returns.
+If you’re wondering whether you should invest in an IPO, the answer will depend on your general investment philosophy.
+If you’re content to stick with low-cost investment funds, you’ll probably be fine passing on the IPO hype.
+However, if you pride yourself on finding the best company stocks to buy, you might be drawn to the potential returns of IPO investing.
+These days, however, it’s harder to use IPO investing to find under-the-radar deals that will offer reliable long-term returns.